-The Company accounts for its common stock subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
-Common stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
+The Company accounts for its Class A common stock subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
+Shares of Class common stock subject to mandatory redemption are classified as a liability instrument and is measured at fair value.
 Conditionally redeemable common stock (including common stock that features redemption rights that is either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
 At all other times, common stock is classified as stockholders' equity.
 The Company's Class A common stock held by Public Stockholders features certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
-Accordingly, at December 31, 2019, 16,211,250 shares of Class A common stock subject to possible redemption is presented as temporary equity, outside of the stockholders' equity section of the Company's balance sheet.
+Accordingly, at December 31, 2020 and 2019, there were 15,934,705 and 16,211,250 shares of Class A common stock subject to possible redemption, respectively, presented as temporary equity, outside of the stockholders' equity section of the Company's consolidated balance sheets.

-Offering costs
+Offering Costs

-Offering costs consist of legal, accounting, underwriting fees and other costs incurred through the balance sheet date that are directly related to the Initial Public Offering.
-Offering costs amounting to \$10,924,857 were charged to stockholders' equity upon the completion of the Initial Public Offering.
+Offering costs consist of legal, accounting, underwriting fees and other costs incurred through the closing date of the Initial Public Offering that are directly related to the Initial Public Offering.
+Offering costs amounting to \$10,924,857 were charged to stockholders' equity upon the completion of the Initial Public Offering in 2019.

-Income taxes
+Income Taxes